-Many people use photoshop for their photography because they think it make their photograph look better.
-The problem sometime is that they don’t know when to stop.
-They think more editing will make it more better.
+Many people use photoshop for their photography because they think it makes their photograph look better.
+The problem sometimes is that they don’t know when to stop.
+They think more editing will make it better.
 But that’s not true.
-Instead of a amazing photograph, you’ll end up with pile of shit.
+Instead of an amazing photograph, you’ll end up with a pile of shit.

 So how to properly post-processing?
-One idea is just edit it as you see it.
-Eyes catch more better than camera.
+One idea is just to edit it as you see it.
+Eyes catch better than the camera.
 Even though you see much more, but usually you cannot see it in your photograph.

 For example a golden hour sky.
 You can see it.
-But when you’re taking the shot, your photograph didn’t showed how colorful the sky is as much as you see it.
+But when you’re taking the shot, your photograph didn’t show how colorful the sky is as much as you see it.
 So you can just make it so in post-processing, make it darker, more contrast, add saturation, make it more yellow.
-In doing so, you’ll end up with a photo that match with the golden hour sky that you saw.
+In doing so, you’ll end up with a photo that matches the golden hour sky that you saw.

 Tips on Being Creative in Photography Post-Processing: Find Inspiration

 For example, my architecture photography is inspired by an amazing photographer, Julia Anna Gospodarou.
-Her photography is one of the reason I start my photography this way.
+Her photography is one of the reasons I started my photography this way.
 That’s why I try to copy her photograph so it can look the same as her.
-You don’t need worry about “copying is the same as stealing.”
-Eventually your photograph gonna be different and end up as your own photography style.
+You don’t need to worry about “copying is the same as stealing.”
+Eventually, your photograph gonna be different and end up as your own photography style.

 Tips on Being Creative in Photography Post-Processing: Keep it Consistent

-Now, consistent is not the same as do the same thing.
-It mean you just edited in a way you always like to do.
+Now, consistency is not the same as doing the same thing.
+It means you just edited in a way you always like to do.
 But in time, improve.
 Get better without the change of style.